filesender/filesender/docker/README.md

         FILESENDER_VERSION=localdev

-## Redeploying after changing versions
+## Rebuild and redeploy
+To rebuild and redeploy, just run:
+        make rebuild

-In some cases it is recommended to start with a clean deployment.
+In some cases it is recommended to start with a clean deployment, for example after changing the Filesender version.
 In those cases, you should run the following:

         make cleanall
         make firstrun